 What is the BID tax?

-In 1997 the BID was established under a five-year sunset clause approved by Pittsburgh City Council.
-Through the BID, property owners within the Golden Triangle are assessed to pay for services, provided by the Pittsburgh Downtown Partnership, that directly benefit Downtown such as cleaning, safety, marketing, economic development and transportation initiatives.
+In 1997, the BID was established under a five-year sunset clause approved by Pittsburgh City Council.
+Through the BID, property owners within the Golden Triangle are assessed to pay for services, provided by the Pittsburgh Downtown Partnership, that directly benefit Downtown such as cleaning, outreach, marketing, economic development, and transportation initiatives.
 The BID is renewed every five years by the Pittsburgh City Council.
-It was last renewed in 2015, expiring in 2021.
+It was last renewed in 2021, expiring in 2026.

 How is the BID assessment calculated?

-For information on the calculation of BID assessments, please review this information.
+For information on the calculation of BID assessments, download the BID Assessment and Calculation worksheet (PDF).

-For any additional questions, you can contact Cindy Day, Vice President of Finance, at 412-566-4190 or email@example.com
+For any additional questions, you can contact Leah Baldwin, Vice President of Finance, at 412-566-4190 or firstname.lastname@example.org